Pulling away from Sheringham station a coastal panorama unfolds

 Beloved Father Justin Farthing 1929 – 2107

 A poem can express innermost emotions after the loss of a loved one or friend.

 My poetry is written to be gently uplifting and evocative, reminding the reader or listeners of the loved one or friend’s love of The Poppy Line.

-My poems have been very well recieved at both church and crematorium services, adding a very personal accolade.
+My poems have been very well received at both church and crematorium services, adding a very personal accolade.

-CARD COPY– Printed on 240gsm high quality lightly textured ivory matte A4 card (suitable for framing).
+CARD – Printed on 240gsm high quality lightly textured ivory matte A4 card (frame not included).
 The poem is placed in a protective cellophane wrapper and posted flat in a cardboard backed envelope.

 PAPER SCROLL & PRESENTATION BOX – Printed on 100gsm high quality lightly textured ivory matte A4 paper, tied with navy ribbon in an ivory card presentation box.

 Poems can be personalised with the names, dates and words of your choosing, up to a maximum of 50 characters (including spaces).
 A contact form displays after payment (about 10 seconds) for your choice as to personalised or unpersonalised.

 FREE delivery within the UK via Royal Mail 1st Class.